mpvnet-player/mpv.net/docs/Manual.md

 #### --command=\<input command\>

-Sends a input command.
-Useful to control mpv.net from the command line, for instance to create global hotkeys with AutoHotkey, for that [process-instance=single](#--process-instancevalue) must be used.
-Spaces have to be escaped with quotes and quotes have to be escaped with double quotes.
+Sends a input command to a running mpv.net instance via command line, for instance to create global hotkeys with AutoHotkey.
+Requires [process-instance=single](#--process-instancevalue).

 ### Audio